 More manufacturers these days are realizing the benefits of using external PCB assembly services versus a DIY approach.
 Allowing an electronics contractor to lend its expertise has resulted in happier, more efficient OEMs.

 What’s the secret to a great partnership?
 There are a lot, actually.
-A savvy PCB partner can examine your situation and offer these seven advantages:
+A savvy PCB partner can examine your situation and offer these eight advantages:

 1. Lower Investment

 Surface mount machines and quality inspection machines are a massive up-front investment.
-So are the costs in getting certified to manufacture PCBs (printed circuit boards) for aerospace and medical projects.
-And don’t forget that the new hires you’ll surely need will cost you in:
+So are the costs of getting certified to manufacture PCBs (printed circuit boards) for aerospace and medical projects.
+And don’t forget that the new hires you’ll surely need will cost you:

 - Permanent, year-round salaries